 In this video, we discuss how to sell a franchise business.
 And just a quick disclaimer that I have never sold franchises but have some thoughts after receiving a cold email from a salesperson on LinkedIn.
-Whenever I receive emails or calls from salespeople, I try to think about how could their approach have been better and I have some ideas that might help here.
+Whenever I receive emails or calls from salespeople, I try to think about how their approach could have been better, and I have some ideas that might help here.

 Prospects are Likely Not In Buying Mode

 Regardless of what you sell, I believe that you should assume that prospects are not in buying mode for what you sell at the exact time that you call or email them.
-This does not mean they do not need what you sell or that you cannot sell to them, more so I am saying that they are likely not searching on the internet for what you sell at that exact moment.
+This does not mean they do not need what you sell or that you cannot sell to them; more so I am saying that they are likely not searching on the internet for what you sell at that exact moment.

-This assumption is even more important for how to sell a franchise business because, while there are many people that will be interested in buying this, it is likely to be the furthest thing from their mind when sending a cold email.
+This assumption is even more important for how to sell a franchise business because, while there are many people who will be interested in buying this, it is likely to be the furthest thing from their mind when sending a cold email.
 And recognizing this could drastically impact what you say.

 A Sales Message for How to Sell a Franchise Business

-When you take that assumption into consideration, you can modify your approach to be a little less direct with trying to talk about the franchise opportunity and shift toward just trying to talk about starting a business.
+When you take that assumption into consideration, you can modify your approach to be a little less direct when trying to talk about the franchise opportunity and shift toward just trying to talk about starting a business.
 Using our sales message brainstorming process, I came up with this sales message for how to sell a franchise business.

 Product – Franchise

-The first step in the process is to brainstorm so details on the product or the franchise business opportunity.
+The first step in the process is to brainstorm details on the product or the franchise business opportunity.

 A packaged business under an existing brand